-where $P$ and $Q$ denote the population of prey and the population of predator, respectively.
-There are size parameters, $ \bth = (r, K, a, s, u, v) $, that control the behaviour of the system.
-To formulate the state space model, we represent the states $P$ and $Q$ as $\bx = (P,Q)$.
+where $P$ and $Q$ denote the prey population and the predator population, respectively.
+There are six parameters, $ \bth = (r, K, a, s, u, v) $, that control the behavior of the system.
+To formulate the state-space model, we represent $P$ and $Q$ as $\bx = (P,Q)$.
 This way, the dynamical system in \eqref{eq:ppode} can be equivalently expressed as